chanzuckerberg/cellxgene-documentation/scExpression/scExpression-documentation.md

 ### Summarization of data in dot plot

-For each gene/cell type combination the following values are represented in the dotplot, either visually or in text upon hover.
+For each gene/cell type combination the following values are represented in the dot plot, either visually or in text upon hover.

 * Gene expression (dot color) – the average rankit-normalized gene expression among genes that have non-zero values.
 * Scaled gene expression (dot color) – scaled mean expression to the range [0,1].
 Scaling is done by assigning the minimum value in the current view to 0 and the max is assigned to 1.